Noe-Protocol/noe/docs/alignment.md

 We are outpacing our language.
 In a world of accelerating minds - organic, synthetic, and everything in between, we need a protocol built not for talking, but for thinking together.
 Noe is that protocol.
 Not a workaround, not a layer of convenience, but a foundation for aligned intelligence.

+It is modality-agnostic.
+It transmits in symbol, sound, light, and pulse.
+It functions across voice, vision, haptics, and BCI.

+Noe functions as a neural lingua franca across BCI, robotics, visual agents, and sensory-augmented humans.
+It is designed to persist and scale, from human cognition to machine reasoning to hybrid systems of collective thought.

 This is not just about better communication.
 It’s about preserving coherence as intelligence fragments and scales.
-It’s about building the substrate before the systems outrun our intent.
+It’s about building the substrate before systems outrun our intent.

 We don’t align by guessing better.
 We align by structuring meaning.

-Noe is the structure that makes alignment possible before it’s too late.
+Noe is not how we speak - it’s how intelligence stays intelligible.